k-shiroma-code/CSUF-REU-Football-Analytics/README.md

 # UEFA Football Match Outcome Prediction

-As a communty college student, I was fortunate enough to find a resaerch opportunity at California State University, Fullerton and do volunteer resaerch in data science.
-As I was brainstorming ideas for projects, the Euros were just starting.
-I used this opportunity to tackle on a resaerch project on predictive modeling.
+As a community college student, I was fortunate to find a research opportunity at California State University, Fullerton, where I volunteered in a data science project.
+As I brainstormed ideas, the UEFA European Championship (Euros) had just begun, providing a perfect opportunity to explore predictive modeling.

-This project predicts the outcomes of UEFA European Championship (Euros) football matches using historical match data.
-The goal is to classify each match result as a **home win**, **draw**, or **away win**.
+This project aims to predict the outcomes of Euros football matches using historical data.
+The goal is to classify match results as **home win**, **draw**, or **away win**.

-In addition to Logistic Regression and XGBoost, I also experimented with Decision Trees, Random Forests, and a Neural Network built with TensorFlow/Keras.
+In addition to Logistic Regression and XGBoost, I experimented with Decision Trees, Random Forests, and a Neural Network built with TensorFlow/Keras.

 > **Note:** Due to file corruption during upload, the full implementations of these additional models were not preserved in the current version of the repository.

 ---